-The Land and Planning Policies (LAPP) document (Local Plan Part 2) forms part of the Local Plan for Nottingham City along with the Core Strategy which guides future development in Nottingham City.
+The Nottingham City Land and Planning Policies Development Plan Document (Local Plan Part 2) Submission Version March 2018 forms part of the Local Plan for Nottingham City along with the Core Strategy which guides future development in Nottingham City.

 The Local Plan Part 2 contains development management planning policies and site allocations against which planning applications for future development proposals in Nottingham City will be determined.